|

 Examples:

-Chapmans (except Bill)
+Chapmans (not Bill)

 Michael Cleveland